South Hills Judo Academy is a non-profit Social Club that was created with the specific purpose of:

 Ben enjoys giving back to the community by giving free Judo and self-defense classes through South Hills Judo Academy.
 Ben believes that most of his accomplishments in both his education and professional life are due to his dedication in Judo, which gives him the confidence to know how to get up when he falls down.

-President and Instructor
+CEO and Chief Instructor

 Benoit Kihumbu (Ben)